-- 1. At its meeting in December 2011, the Cabinet approved the strategic approach to the new 30-Year HRA Financial Plan, in readiness for the introduction of self-financing for the HRA from April 2012.
-The approach agreed was to plan the repayment of the required loans to the Public Works Loan Board (PWLB) to be taken out to fund the CLG's required debt settlement over a 30-year period.
-This was to enable the Council to not only maintain the Council's housing stock to a new Modern Home Standard and implement a new Council Housebuilding Programme, but to also fund additional housing improvements and service improvements over the 30-year life of the Plan. - 2.
-For the past three years, the Cabinet has asked the Housing Scrutiny Panel to consider and recommend a proposed list of housing improvements and service enhancements to the Cabinet, utilising the additional funding, which the Scrutiny Panel last did in March 2014.
+2. At its meeting in December 2011, the Cabinet approved the strategic approach to the new 30-Year HRA Financial Plan, in readiness for the introduction of self-financing for the HRA from April 2012.
+The approach agreed was to plan the repayment of the required loans to the Public Works Loan Board (PWLB) - taken out to fund the CLG's required debt settlement - over a 30-year period.
+This was to enable the Council to not only maintain the Council's housing stock to a new Modern Home Standard and implement a new Council Housebuilding Programme, but to also fund additional housing improvements and service improvements over the 30-year life of the Plan.

+3. For the past three years, the Cabinet has asked the Housing Scrutiny Panel to consider and recommend a proposed list of housing improvements and service enhancements to the Cabinet, utilising the additional funding, which we last did in March 2014.

-- 3. The lists of improvements have comprised a mix of capital and revenue projects, requiring both one-off expenditure over 1-2 years and ongoing annual expenditure, which have focused on proposals that would provide a direct and demonstrable benefit to the Council's tenants. - 4.
-At the same time as agreeing the Scrutiny Panel's proposals for 2014/15, the Cabinet also asked the Housing Scrutiny Panel to consider and recommend to the Cabinet at this meeting the proposed use of the Housing Improvements and Service Enhancements Fund for 2015/16. - 5.
-The purpose of this report to the Scrutiny Panel is therefore: - To provide anticipated out-turns of expenditure for 2014/15, for both individual projects and the programme as a whole; and - To recommend the use of the Housing Improvements and Service Improvements Fund for 2015/16.
+4. Our lists of improvements have comprised a mix of capital and revenue projects, requiring both one-off expenditure over 1-3 years and ongoing annual expenditure, which have primarily focused on proposals that we feel would provide a direct and demonstrable benefit to the Council's tenants.

+5. At the same time as agreeing our proposals for 2014/15, the Cabinet also asked us to consider and recommend to the Cabinet at this meeting the proposed use of the Housing Improvements and Service Enhancements Fund for 2015/16.

+- 6. The purpose of this report from the Scrutiny Panel to the Cabinet is therefore: - To provide anticipated out-turns of expenditure for 2014/15, for both individual projects and the programme as a whole; and - To provide our recommendations on the use of the Housing Improvements and Service Improvements Fund for 2015/16.